JoshMermel/JoshMermel.github.io/_posts/2020-06-16-random-siteswap-post.md

 <img src="/images/random-siteswap/ex1.png" style="max-height: 400px">

-I've colored in various arrow to make things easier to explain.
+I've colored in various arrow to make things easier to follow.
 The first thing to notice is that every beat has one arrow "landing" on the bottom, and other arrow emerging from the bottom to some height.
 This is just like the conditions that make a siteswap valid.